-So why do so many business owners look for the cheapest option when selecting their marketing support?
+So why do so many business owners look for the cheapest option when selecting their business marketing support?
 It might be the cheapest web designer, the cheapest magazine or paper to advertise in, the cheapest content generator or the least expensive telemarketer… the focus is all too often on price.

 Yet, in almost every other area of business, we look for the greatest value.
 We buy the office chair that has a degree of comfort without breaking the bank, the telephone supplier whose handsets are actually easy to use and offer clarity of speech whilst also not being made from gold, and the vehicles which have a good degree of reliability as well as strong miles per gallon figures.

 When it comes to business marketing support, it should be a case of looking beyond the basic cost and considering the other things that matter too.
 So why doesn’t that happen often enough?

 1. Business marketing support – A lack of expertise; yours or theirs?